sam-tumuluri/NeuroRaga/README.md

 Carnatic music encodes rich emotional and rhythmic structures that closely parallel the brain's processing of attention and emotion.
 NeuroRāga makes these structures accessible, enabling students and modern listeners to engage with this tradition intentionally and reflectively.

 ## Status
-Early public version; active development.
+Early public version; actively evolving.

 ## Creator
 Samhita Tumuluri